palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 ## Where should tests be run

 Ideally, this test-suite should be run as part of CI for the `conjure-<lang>` generator, but also on the `conjure-<lang>-runtime` repo (suggested in RFC 003) so that regressions are also prevented in the supporting libraries.

+## Versioning

+Improvements to the `test-cases.json` (e.g. additional inputs) will be released as SemVer minor versions.
+They will only exercise functionality described in version 1 of the [Intermediate Representation](../intermediate_representation.md).

+Changing the names of endpoints or services in `verification-api.conjure.json` will not be released as a major version.